-- · Chargers for electric cars: technical potential and other relevant issues in the context of demand response. - The modelling done in the framework of MEErP Task 6 and 7 will be updated with PRIMES data that recently became available, and with the EEA-countries. - The development and assessment of policy options that were identified in the study will be further elaborated and deepened.
+- Chargers for electric cars: technical potential and other relevant issues in the context of demand response. - The modelling done in the framework of MEErP Task 6 and 7 will be updated with PRIMES data that recently became available, and with the EEA-countries. - · The development and assessment of policy options that were identified in the study will be further elaborated and deepened.

-COMPETITIVE BIDDING AND STABILITY ANALYSIS IN ELECTRICITY MARKETS USING CONTROL THEORY applying control theory to the study of power markets control theory provides ways of modeling the dynamics which is intrinsic in energy markets it is possible to develop advanced bidding strategies which exploit the inclusion of the dynamics in the model stochastic control theory allows for taking into account different sources of uncertainty (wind, ...)
+narket and secretal aspects with a view to a broad introduction of smart applying control theory to the study of power markets control theory provides ways of modeling the dynamics which is intrinsic in energy markets it is possible to develop advanced bidding strategies which exploit the inclusion of the dynamics in the model stochastic control theory allows for taking into account different sources of uncertainty (wind, ...)